-These earnings restrictions do not apply to disabled widow(er)s under age 60 or to disabled children.
-However, any work or earnings by a disability annuitant must be reported and are reviewed to determine whether they indicate recovery from the disability.
+These earnings restrictions do not apply to disabled children or to disabled widow(er)s under age 60.
+However, annuitants receiving disability benefits must report any work or earnings to the RRB.
+The agency reviews such information to determine whether recovery from the disability is indicated.